 - 4. Review the Detailed Assessors' comments and scores.
 Detailed Assessments will inform General Assessors' final scores. - 5.
-At this point General Assessors can also review and if necessary, revise and adjust their preliminary scores entered in RMS based on Detailed Assessors' input. - 6.
+At this point General Assessors can also review and if necessary, revise and adjust their preliminary scores entered in RMS based on Detailed Assessors' input and their discussions with co-Carriages. - 6.
 Note, if a General Assessor is provided with an extension to enter their preliminary scores due to exceptional circumstances, the ARC will facilitate alternative arrangements for co-Carriages to discuss and address discrepancies.